 7. First Goaltending Captain in Over 50 Years

-When Roberto Luongo was named captain of the Vancouver Canucks on September 30, 2008, he became the first goaltender to wear the C since Bill Durnan in 1948.
-(Toe Blake broke his ankle on January 11, and Durnan took over for the remainder of the season.
-The goalie left his crease so often for confabs with referees and linesmen that opposing teams accused him of giving the Habs illegal timeouts – the league adopted “The Durnan Rule” prohibiting goaltenders from wearing a C on their jersey or performing on-ice duties that go along with the captaincy.
-Hence, Luongo had a C painted on his mask, but did not wear one on his jersey.)
+When Luongo was named captain of the Canucks on Sep.
+30, 2008, he became the first goaltender to wear the “C” since Montreal Canadien Bill Durnan in 1948 after Toe Blake broke his ankle on Jan.
+11 and Durnan took over for the remainder of the season.
+The goalie left his crease so often for conversations with referees and linesmen that opposing teams accused him of giving the Habs illegal timeouts.
+As a result, the league adopted “The Durnan Rule” prohibiting goaltenders from wearing a “C” on their jersey or performing on-ice duties that go along with the captaincy.
+Hence, Luongo had a “C” painted on his mask, but did not wear one on his jersey.